Trusted WordPress tutorials, when you need them most.

 Why Do You Need Podcast Hosting?

 You see, podcast episodes are large files.
 Delivering them from the same server as your website will take a lot of server resources.
-This will make your website slower, and it could even crash during times of high load.
+This will make your website slower, and it could even crash during high load.

 If several users start downloading at the same time, then most shared hosting services will simply block the processes that are taking up server resources.
 This means users will not be able to download your podcast.